trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.md

 These rules specify which users can access the system information management interface.
 System information access includes the following aspects:

-- Read access to details such as Trino version, uptime of the node, and others from the `/v1/info` and `/v1/status` REST endpoints.
+- Read access to sensitive information from REST endpoints, such as `/v1/node` and `/v1/thread`.
 - Read access with the {doc}`system information functions </functions/system>`.
 - Read access with the {doc}`/connector/system`.
 - Write access to trigger {doc}`/admin/graceful-shutdown`.

+The following REST endpoints are always public and not affected by these rules:

+- `GET /v1/info`
+- `GET /v1/info/state`
+- `GET /v1/status`

 The user is granted or denied access based on the first matching rule read from top to bottom.
 If no rules are specified, all access to system